ishmeen-11/Boston-Housing-Price-Prediction-using-Decision-Tree-and-Random-Forest-Regression/README.md

 # 🏡 Boston Housing Price Prediction using Decision Tree and Random Forest Regression

+This is Day 9 of 30 ML models in 30 Days.
 This project predicts housing prices in Boston using **Decision Tree Regression** and compares its performance to a more powerful ensemble model, **Random Forest Regression**.
 The focus is on model evaluation, hyperparameter tuning, and deriving actionable insights from metrics like **Mean Squared Error (MSE)** and **R² Score**.

 ---